Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 This course is designed to provide students with an understanding of military culture.
 The focus of this course is on understanding the world of work for military personnel; the sociocultural identity development of military personnel; the experience of military families; support for military personnel and their families; and socioeconomic and other lifestyle challenges for military personnel.
 As a result of this course, students will be more informed about the mental health and social support needs of these populations.

-Grant writing is a highly marketable skill that can enable students to help nonprofit, educational, and community organizations secure external funding in order to provide needed services to the community.
-In this course, students will explore the basic skills needed for non-research grant writing, including identifying potential funding sources, creating objectives and a needs statement, preparing and justifying a budget, identifying appropriate assessment plans, and writing an executive summary.
+Grant writing is a highly marketable skill that requires many nonprofit, educational, and community organizations to secure external funding to provide needed services to the community.
+In this course, students will explore the basic skills needed for non-research grant writing including identifying potential funding sources, creating objectives and a needs statement, preparing and justifying a budget, identifying appropriate assessment plans, and writing an executive summary.
 Course assignments will allow students to directly apply what they are reading and discussing by writing a full grant proposal based on an actual Request for Proposal (RFP).

-Doctoral-level practitioners are often called upon to conduct rigorous evaluations of programs, and the results of their evaluations often determine the fate of the programs they evaluate and the clients served by those programs.
-Therefore, it is important that students learn how to conduct both formative and summative evaluations and evaluate the fidelity of program implementation prior to evaluating program outcomes.
+Doctoral level practitioners are often called upon to conduct rigorous evaluations of programs, and the results of their evaluations often determine the fate of the programs they evaluate and the clients served by those programs.
+Therefore, it is important that students learn how to conduct both formative and summative evaluations and how to evaluate the fidelity of program implementation prior to evaluating program outcomes.
 In this way, program evaluation also tests the theory or logic model on which the program is based.
-Students will use hands-on activities to develop their ability to create evaluation plans, provide constructive critiques of other students’ projects, and accept feedback from others.
+Students will use hands-on activities to develop their ability to develop evaluation plans, provide constructive critical critiques of other students' projects, and accept constructive, critical feedback from others.
 They will also connect with other professionals engaged in evaluation research through various professional forums (e.g., listservs, blogs, and professional associations).
-In addition, they will explore how the process, pressures, and outcomes of evaluation research could differ across cultures and and professions.
+In addition, they will explore how the process, pressures, and outcomes of evaluation research could differ in a different culture and across different professions.

 The specific focus of this course is on combat trauma, crisis, and stress experiences and responses of military personnel—both wartime and post-war.
 Students develop an understanding of the short-term and long-term impact of post-traumatic stress and vicarious trauma.
 In addition to focusing on how combat and wartime experiences impact individual military personnel, students also explore the effects on families.
 As a result, students will be better prepared to provide services and mental health support to military personnel dealing with trauma, crisis, and stress.

-This course is focused specifically on the process of writing the dissertation prospectus.
-Students will use their preliminary research plan, developed previously, and develop a problem statement to be used in the dissertation.
-They will further refine the problem statement and carry out the planning and the library research that will bring them to the formulation of a dissertation prospectus.
+Students in this course focus specifically on the process of writing the dissertation prospectus.
+Students use their preliminary research plan, developed previously, and develop a problem statement, to be used in the dissertation.
+They further refine the problem statement and carry out the planning and the library research that will bring them to the formulation of a dissertation prospectus.
 The prospectus is a brief paper, typically 15–20 pages in length, that lays out the background for the problem statement, the problem statement itself, a survey of the relevant literature, typically 25–75 references, and a research, implementation, and evaluation plan for the solution of the problem.